-Generic Drugs - Once a brand-name drug is no longer patent-protected, generic manufacturers may begin producing therapeutically equivalent generic drug products.
-Like brand-name drugs, the FDA must approve a generic drug application to ensure its equivalence to the brand-name drug before it can be produced.
-Generic drugs comprise the largest portion of the pharmaceutical market, approximately 90 percent of all drugs dispensed to consumers.
+Generic Drugs - are small molecule drugs that are therapeutically equivalent to their reference brand name drug.
+Once a brand-name drug is no longer patent-protected, generic manufacturers may begin producing therapeutically equivalent generic drug products.
+Like brand-name drugs, the FDA must approve a generic drug application called an Abbreviated New Drug Application to ensure its bioequivalence to the brand-name drug before it can be produced.
+Generic drugs comprise the largest portion of the pharmaceutical market.

+Independent Pharmacies – refer to pharmacies that are privately and independently owned and operated by one or more pharmacists or under common ownership with note more than three pharmacies and whose primary function is to provide direct pharmaceutical care to patients.
+These services can include dispensing drugs, providing immunizations, performing health screenings, testing at point-of-care, and providing medication counseling in a community setting.

-Insurers - Insurers contract with PBMs to manage the pharmacy benefit portion of their health care benefits provided to their insureds and enrollees.
+Insurers – entities that contract with PBMs to manage the pharmacy benefit portion of their health care benefits provided to their insureds and enrollees.
 Insurers contract with PBMs because of the increasing complexity of prescription drug benefit management.
-In addition, in response to increasing prescription drug costs some insurers contract with PBMs for their services that help reduce costs, including utilization management, prescription drug rebates, and negotiation of pharmacy fees and prescription drug reimbursement, and access to pharmacy networks.
+In addition, in response to increasing prescription drug costs some insurers contract with PBMs for their services that help reduce costs, including, but not limited to, utilization management, prescription drug rebates, and negotiation of pharmacy fees and prescription drug reimbursement, and access to pharmacy networks.
 Ultimately, the scope of the PBM’s role in managing this benefit depends on the insurer.

 Some insurers are part of integrated health systems, in which a common entity owns an insurer, hospitals, and employs networks of providers and provides all health care services to their enrollees.
 Because these entities more closely coordinate all care under their roof, insurers in integrated systems may not utilize PBMs to the same extent as more traditional insurers.

+Mail-Order Pharmacies – are licensed pharmacies that dispense prescription medications and deliver them direct to a patient’s home, workplace, or preferred location through the mail or courier service.

+Payors - include health insurance providers, large and small employers, and government entities, such as state employee plans and Medicaid agencies.
+The entity making decisions about benefits – including the use of PBMs and the design of the prescription drug benefit – may depend on the market (individual, small group, large group, government programs) and the arrangement that the payor chooses.
+In this chapter, when PBM functions are referenced, payors may choose to do those tasks internally.

-Manufacturers - Pharmaceutical manufacturers research, develop, produce, market, and sell prescription drugs to treat medical conditions.8 The development of a new pharmaceutical product involves an investment of resources to create a product ready to be tested during clinical trials, where the safety and clinical efficacy of the drug are evaluated for a specific disease or condition.9 Manufacturers may also partner with the federal government to develop drugs, or license drugs developed with federal research funding.
-Manufacturers may also purchase prescription drugs developed by other manufacturers to market as their own.
+Pharmaceutical Manufacturers - research, develop, produce, market, and sell prescription drugs to treat medical conditions.
+The development of a new pharmaceutical product involves an investment of resources to create a product ready to be tested during clinical trials, where the safety and clinical efficacy of the drug are evaluated for a specific disease or condition.
+Pharmaceutical manufacturers may also partner with the federal government to develop drugs, or license drugs developed with federal research funding.
+Pharmaceutical manufacturers may also purchase prescription drugs developed by other manufacturing companies to market as their own.
+Pharmaceutical manufacturers may also offer patient assistance programs and direct-to-consumer programs for some of the drugs they market.

-Payors - Payors of health care services include health insurance providers, large and small employers, and government entities, such as state employee plans and Medicaid agencies.
-The entity making decisions about benefits – including the use of PBMs and the design of the prescription drug benefit – may depend on the market (individual, small group, large group) and the arrangement that the payor chooses.
-In this paper, when PBM functions are referenced, payors may choose to do those tasks internally.

 Pharmacies - A pharmacy chain refers to a third-party entity that engages in a retail business and that owns or operates multiple retail outlets at which an individual consumer may have a prescription drug order filled.
 Retail outlets may also provide services that include providing immunizations, performing health screenings, testing at point-of-care, and providing medication counseling.

-Independent - Independent pharmacies refer to pharmacies that are privately and independently owned and operated by one or more pharmacists, and whose primary function is to provide direct pharmaceutical care to patients.
-These services include dispensing drugs, providing immunizations, performing health screenings, testing at point-of- care, and providing medication counseling in the community setting.